-Each afternoon is set aside for recreation, including sports, seaside activities, relaxation, and exploring Santa Fe.
+Each afternoon is set aside for recreation, including sports, National Park activities, relaxation, and exploring Jackson Hole.
 Two meals "on-your-own" — Saturday dinner and Sunday lunch — allow participants to sample local restaurants and dine with fellow participants and new friends.

 Participants' program assignments are based on information provided on the Participant Profiles page of their online registration, which should be completed as early as possible.
 Please email the Renaissance Weekend team if changes have been made to your Participant Profile after your registration is confirmed and before we distribute the Tentative Program.

 In mid-August, the Tentative Program and other materials will be sent to each registered party's lead participant, who is asked to share them with other members of his/her party.

 Registration opens on Thursday, August 29 at 4:00 P.M. at the Jackson Lake Lodge, where participants pick up their materials and the Final Program, and check in separately with their hotel.
 Proctors and Moderators briefings meet between 4:00 P.M. and 6:00 P.M.
 The first program begins at 6:00 P.M. that evening at the Jackson Lake Lodge.

 Early arrivals are invited to help with Registration and to notify the Renaissance Weekend staff of their availability.

 The program ends by 11:00 A.M. on Monday, September 2.

 Conversation over meals is an important part of the Weekend, and all guests are expected to participate in the Common Meals.
 Only children under three are not charged for Common Meals.
 The "on-your-own" meals, Saturday dinner and Sunday lunch, are designed to facilitate participants' enjoyment of Jackson Hole and surroundings.
 Meals & Meeting Services Fees may not be reduced for late arrivals, early departures or absences from meals.